vinamogit/KALE-sc/README.md

 Asset | `CBUFOFYUEPAPCKI2HE2KM24DN22LMFFR4MY6X77CNQLS6OAADRDFIWTE` | `NA`

 ## Some Unique Characteristics
 * This is not a winner takes all mining contract.
-The block reward is distributed to all working farmers based of contributions both to a staking step and a working step.
+The block reward is distributed to all working farmers based off contributions both to a staking step and a working step.
 * The block reward amount will vary up from a `BLOCK_REWARD` base to include any unclaimed `KALE` staked by farmers who were unable to to call `work` for the block.
+* The block reward is calculated by the minute but blocks close every `BLOCK_INTERVAL` seconds.
+This likely will be greater than a minute to ensure an appropriate balance between blockchain load and hash difficulty distribution.
+Close too quickly and the blockchain could be overwhelmed with requests.
+Close too slowly and the hash difficulty could be too high for the average CPU miner to participate.
 * Block rewards must be claimed passively after the next block has its first `plant` invocation.
 * All storage other than a few protocol items is temporary.
 This keeps things cheap af but also introduces an interesting "risk" mechanic in that if you're tardy to claim your rewards you might just miss out entirely.
 Don't let those veggies rot!

 ## The Mining Process

-In order to successfully farm `KALE` into your account you must carry out 3 steps:
+In order to successfully farm `KALE` into your account you must invoke 3 contract functions:
-1. Start by invoking the `plant` function.
+1. Start with the `plant` staking function.
 2. Next input your proof of work by calling the `work` function.
 3. Finally you can harvest your `KALE` by calling the `harvest` function.

 Let's look at each of these steps in more detail.

 ### 1. `plant`
 Step one of all bountiful harvests is planting.
 In our case planting is the staking step.
-In order to both commit your interest in a block and to multiply your bounty you must stake some amount of `KALE`.
+In order to both commit your interest in mining a block and to multiply your bounty you must stake some amount of `KALE`.
 Please note that a stake of `0` is permitted and is in fact the only way to get started farming in The KALEpail Project.

 The amount you stake will be used as a multiplier against the number of prefix zeros you submit in your `hash` during the `work` step.
 The math breaks down pretty simply as follows:

 `ZEROS_EXPONENT.pow(<number of zeros>) * <stake amount>`
-or for you JS folks out there: `Math.pow(ZEROS_EXPONENT, <number of zeros>) * <stake amount>`.
+or for you JS folks out there `Math.pow(ZEROS_EXPONENT, <number of zeros>) * <stake amount>`.

 So for example if your stake was 1 `KALE` (`amount=1_0000000`) and you mined a hash with 7 prefix zeros and the `ZEROS_EXPONENT` was 4 your total contribution to receiving your share of the harvest would be `4.pow(7) * 1_0000000` or `163_840_000_000`.